Hit and Run (Better Call Saul): Plot

 Mr. and Mrs. Ryman return home after riding their bicycles through an Albuquerque suburb.
 Their house is revealed to be the operations center of people who are surveilling Gus Fring's home.
 Gus returns to his home and uses a tunnel system to enter the Ryman home, from which he oversees a widespread search of Albuquerque for Lalo Salamanca.
 Mike Ehrmantraut says no leads have been found, but Gus insists that Lalo is alive.

 While Howard Hamlin visits his psychologist, Jimmy McGill disguises himself as Howard, uses his duplicate key to take Howard's car, and picks up Wendy at a motel.
-They drive past Kim Wexler and Clifford Main and Jimmy pretends to force Wendy out of the car, making it appear to Cliff that Howard is frequenting prostitutes.
+They drive past Kim Wexler and Clifford Main, and Jimmy pretends to force Wendy out of the car, making it appear to Cliff that Howard is frequenting prostitutes.
 (Note: Jimmy previously ran a similar con in "Wexler v.
 Goodman".)
 Jimmy returns the car just as Howard leaves his appointment.
-Kim drives Wendy back to the motel and Wendy alerts her to a nearby car, which Wendy believes to be undercover police.
+Kim drives Wendy back to the motel and Wendy alerts her to a nearby car, which she believes to be undercover police.
 Kim notices the same car continuing to follow her.
 While meeting pro bono clients at the El Camino Dining Room, Kim spots the car again and confronts the occupants, who drive away.
-Later, Mike reveals that the men following her work for him, that Lalo may still be alive, and that Mike is having men monitor anyone Lalo may contact.
-Kim realizes Mike is the man who saved Jimmy's life in the desert (Note: As seen in "Bagman".) and asks why he told her, not Jimmy.
-Mike replies that she is "made of sterner stuff."
+Later, Mike reveals himself to her in the restaurant, saying that the men following her work for him, that Lalo may still be alive, and that Mike is having men monitor anyone Lalo may contact.
+Kim realizes Mike is the man who saved Jimmy's life in the desert (Note: As seen in "Bagman".) and asks why he told her, not Jimmy; Mike replies that she is "made of sterner stuff".
 As he leaves, she recognizes him as the former courthouse parking lot attendant.

-Jimmy notices that he has become a pariah among courthouse staff, which Bill Oakley explains is because Jimmy defended Lalo.
-Jimmy later discovers that his defense of Lalo has made him popular among local criminals seeking representation from Saul Goodman.
+Jimmy notices that he has become a pariah among the courthouse staff, which Bill Oakley explains is because Jimmy defended Lalo.
+Jimmy later discovers that his defense of Lalo has now made him popular among local criminals seeking representation from Saul Goodman.
 Mrs. Nguyen evicts Jimmy from the nail salon because of the high client volume, so Jimmy begins scouting for a new office.
 That night Kim meets Jimmy at a potential location for his new office (Note: This location becomes Saul Goodman's office in Breaking Bad.) and is still shaken by the possibility that Lalo is alive.
 Despite poor maintenance and other problems, Kim approves, citing its proximity to the county courthouse and jail, and Albuquerque's bail bonds offices.
-She and Jimmy leave for dinner, and Kim opts not to mention her meeting with Mike.
+She and Jimmy leave for dinner, and Kim opts not to mention her meeting with Mike and Lalo's survival.